Quantum Interference in Two-Atom Resonant X-ray Scattering of an Intense Attosecond Pulse: Results and discussion

 Next, we examine the scattering response in a $\pi$ pulse, as shown in Fig.~\ref{Fig_Pi_signal_initialstate2pz}.
 In the absence of RF, such a pulse would transfer the population from the ground state $\ket{1}$ to the core-hole state $\ket{3}$ at the end of pulse, with some probability for ionization during the pulse.
 Therefore, as a result, the system produces significant RF after the pulse.
 The ES channel even though is present during the pulse, its yield is about two orders of magnitude smaller compared to the RF channel.
 Nonetheless, its angular dependence closely resembles that observed for the $Q = 2\pi$ case.
 This is supported by agreement using the same fit function of Eq.~(\ref{fit_function}) but with a different proportionality constant.
 The comparison of Fig.~\ref{Fig_Pi_signal_initialstate2pz} with Fig.~\ref{Fig_2Pi_signal_initialstate2pz} shows that the RF signal for $Q=\pi$ displays reduced angular modulation (fringe contrast) relative to the $Q=2\pi$ case.

 As in the $Q=2\pi$ case, the coherent sum of the ES and RF channel agrees with their incoherent sum as expected.
 For small-angle scattering, the coherent sum is also found to exhibit qualitatively similar scattering angle dependence to that of ES contribution as evidenced by agreement with a y-shifted fit function.
-One notable difference observed in Fig.~\ref{Fig_Pi_signal_initialstate2pz}(a), is that contribution from the case where at least one or both of the two Ne\textsuperscript{+} ions becomes further ionized is substantial relative to the result observed in Fig.~\ref{Fig_2Pi_signal_initialstate2pz}(a).
-The reason for this is at the end of the pulse, the entire bound state population is in the core-hole state which results in the entire system to become eventually ionized after the pulse.
-As one of the two Ne\textsuperscript{+} gets ionized first, the other Ne\textsuperscript{+} can continue to contribute to the RF channel, until the population in its core-hole state disappears.

 Figure ~\ref{Fig_Pi_signal_initialstate2pz}(b) explains why the RF contribution in Fig.~\ref{Fig_Pi_signal_initialstate2pz}(a) only exhibits a small scattering angle dependence.
 For $Q=\pi$ both atoms get excited and therefore the final scattered states that manifest are those where one of the two excited atoms emits a photon.
 The final scattered states $\ket{03}, \ket{30}$, $\ket{23}$, $\ket{32}$ have no interference as they uniquely identify the emitter.
 Hence these have no position dependence and this is evident in Fig.~\ref{Fig_Pi_signal_initialstate2pz}(c).
 Additionally, one can understand the maximum interference in the case of $\ket{33}$ using the previous conceptual argument.
 That is, for the given pulse with $Q = \pi$, each atom (bound part) would have ended up in the final state $\ket{3}$ at the end of the pulse, even if it had not emitted an RF photon.
 Therefore for the given final scattered state $\ket{33}$, either atom is equally probable to have emitted the RF photon.